pocomane/brewed-in-the-apocalypse/bita.md

 To gain confidence with the move concept, we here review some ones that probably could be completely omitted as obvious them are.
-A session itself is started by the __Descrive the scene__ move of the scenarist:
+A session itself is started by the __Describe the scene__ move of the scenarist:

-__Describe the scene__ when you have to start the session, you can resume an old scene, if any, or descrive a completely new one.
+__Describe the scene__ when you have to start the session, you can resume an old scene, if any, or describe a completely new one.
 You do it telling some new event in the scene or reveal some new truth to the players about the scene or something or someone is inside it.
 Nothing should cleary bring to troubles for the player, neither if it is completely ignored by the characters.